luduvigo/assemblycoins/readme.md

 3)  Metadata bug, turned out LEB128 encoding was flawed in edge case

 4)  RESOLVED ERROR IN CRAFTING TRANSACTION FOR TRANSFER TXS

+transfer color coin API call works as a function but not as a HTTP API, check it out